HABITAT CONSERVATION IN THE GREATER ATLANTIC REGION

 We also conduct environmental reviews for development projects proposed or licensed by federal agencies, such as requests for permits to fill wetlands and waterways; dredge and/or deposit material in nearshore or ocean waters; build a wide variety of coastal structures; install new energy infrastructure; and build, modify or remove dams that impede fish passage.
 Environmental reviews assess the biological effects of these human activities and the value of coastal habitats, and include conservation recommendations for reducing habitat loss and degradation.

 Interest in large-scale energy projects such as wind farms, non-conventional hydrokinetic power generation, expansion of natural gas and electrical lines, re-licensing of nuclear power plants, oil or natural gas transport tankers and pipelines, deepening major ports, and installing offshore terminal facilities present new and significant challenges for us.
 We are increasingly involved in review and consultation for these types of projects.

-In addition, the Northeast Region has an abundance of hydropower dams throughout most of its river systems.
+In addition, the Greater Atlantic Region has an abundance of hydropower dams throughout most of its river systems.
 As these dams come up for license renewal, we provide recommendations for creating safe and effective fish passage.

 Threats to habitat and other living marine resources from human activities often can be avoided or minimized if activities or development projects are designed with or utilize existing best management practices.